elatov/elatov.github.io/_posts/2012-06-25-esx-host-lost-access-lun-now-all-vms-showing-invalid.md

 	san_switch#

-After that we ran *show zoneset active* and we didn&#8217;t see any asterisks (*) next to any zones, which means that all the zones loaded up just fine.
+After that we ran *show zoneset active* and we didn't see any asterisks (*) next to any zones, which means that all the zones loaded up just fine.
 And also after doing a rescan from the ESX host, all the original LUNs showed up on the host and all the grayed out VMs came be into inventory without any issues.